gepetto503/SICK/README.md

 ## Setup/Installation Requirements

-_if you don't have it already, download and install Node JS._
+* _if you don't have it already, download and install Node JS._

-### From Scratch
-* _install node package manager and bower globally and in project folder_
+* _install node package manager and bower globally and in project folder._
-* _install gulp packages browserify, vinyl-source-stream, gulp-concat, gulp-uglify, gulp-util, del, gulp-jshint, browser-sync, gulp-sass & gulp-sourcemaps_
-* _install bower package bower-files_
+* _on command line, from project folder root, run: npm install and bower install._
 * _on command line, run gulp build and gulp serve_
 * _reflect in darkness_

-### From Cloned-Down template
-* _install node package manager and bower globally and in project folder.
-* _in terminal, from project folder root, run: npm install and bower install.
-All dependencies will be installed according to the manifests._
-* _on command line, run gulp build and gulp serve_
-* _reflect in darkness_

 ## Known Bugs

+_the world is full of sickness_

 ## Support and contact details